goharbor/website/docs/administration/managing-users/_index.md

 ![browse project](../../img/new-set-admin-remove-user.png)

 To delete users, select a user and click `DELETE`.
-Deleting users is only supported under database authentication mode.
+When deleting the user, its privilege will be removed. for LDAP/AD or OIDC authentication mode, it just delete the user data in Harbor, not in the LDAP/AD or OIDC.